rear/rear.github.com/documentation/concept.md

 a different workflow â the recovery workflow.

 The recovery workflow is triggered by the fact that the root filesystem is mounted in a ram disk or tmpfs.
-Alternatively a âdemoâ recovery workflow can be started manually.
-This will simply recover all data into a subdirectory and not touch the hard disks (Phase 2).
+Alternatively a demo recovery workflow can be started manually.
+This will simply recover all data into a subdirectory and not touch the hard disks.

-The *ecovery workflow* consists of these parts (identically named modules are indeed the same):
+The *recovery workflow* consists of these parts (identically named modules are indeed the same):

   1. *Config:* By utilizing the same configuration module, the same